A Guide to National Prescription Drug Take-Back Day

 Illegal drug abuse gets a lot of attention, but rates of prescription drug abuse are also alarmingly high.

 These very serious trends prompted the U.S. Drug Enforcement Administration to create National Prescription Drug Take-Back Day in 2010.
 The idea: Offer a safe and anonymous way for people to get rid of expired or unwanted medications.
-The program has led to the collection of more than 9.9 million pounds of prescription drugs nationally since its start – that’s 4,982 tons.
+The October 2018 National Take Back Day resulted in 914,236 pounds of prescription drugs being collected that’s 457.12 tons.

 How can I get involved?